Graz: History

 From the earlier part of the 15th century, Graz was the residence of the younger branch of the Habsburgs, which succeeded to the imperial throne in 1619 in the person of Emperor Ferdinand II, who moved the capital to Vienna.
 New fortifications were built on the Schlossberg at the end of the 16th century.
-Napoleon's army occupied Graz in 1797.
-In 1809, the city withstood another assault by the French army.
+Napoleon's army occupied Graz in 1797 and, in 1809 the city withstood another assault by the French army.
 During this attack, the commanding officer in the fortress was ordered to defend it with about 900 men against Napoleon's army of about 3,000.
 He successfully defended the Schlossberg against eight attacks, but they were forced to give up after the Grande Armée occupied Vienna and the Emperor ordered to surrender.
 Following the defeat of Austria by Napoleonic forces at the Battle of Wagram in 1809, the fortifications were demolished using explosives, as stipulated in the Peace of Schönbrunn of the same year.
 The belltower (Glockenturm) and the civic clock tower (Uhrturm), which is a leading tourist attraction and serves as a symbol for Graz, were spared after the citizens of Graz paid a ransom for their preservation.

 Archduke Karl II of Inner Austria had 20,000 Protestant books burned in the square of what is now a mental hospital, and succeeded in returning Styria to the authority of the Holy See.
 Archduke Franz Ferdinand was born in Graz in what is now the Stadtmuseum (city museum).

-On April 2, 1945, while the heaviest Allied bomb raid of Graz occurred, the Gestapo and Waffen-SS committed a massacre against resistance fighters, Hungarian-Jewish forced laborers, and POWs at the SS barracks at Graz-Wetzelsdorf.
+On 2 April 1945, while the heaviest Allied bomb raid of Graz occurred, the Gestapo and Waffen-SS committed a massacre against resistance fighters, Hungarian-Jewish forced laborers, and POWs at the SS barracks at Graz-Wetzelsdorf.

-Population development

-The more recent population figures do not give the whole picture as only people with principal-residence status are counted and people with secondary residence status are not.
-Most of the people with secondary residence status in Graz are students.
-At the end of 2016 there were 33,473 people with secondary residence status in Graz.